Private Equity × AI Adoption

 Most PE portfolios haven't caught up.

-AI agents now write, review, and deploy production code.
-The output one well-equipped engineer can deliver has shifted materially: work that previously required coordinated teams, sprint planning, and weeks of handoffs is increasingly achievable by a single person moving with the right tools.
+AI is changing both sides of the equation.
+What gets built - discovery and validation cycles that took months can now be compressed into weeks.
+How fast it ships - work that previously required coordinated teams, sprint planning, and weeks of handoffs is increasingly achievable by a small team moving with the right tools.
 The cost of building software is falling, and it will not stop.

-Private equity firms are beginning to ask the right question: why do our portfolio companies still carry the same engineering headcount they did three years ago?
+Private equity firms are beginning to ask the right questions: why are our portfolio companies still running six-month discovery cycles and the same engineering headcount they had three years ago?

 AI doesn't eliminate the need for engineers; it changes how many you need, and what the best ones are worth.
 Done well, this is an opportunity to right-size engineering cost ahead of exit: a leaner, faster team that delivers more.
 Done poorly, or not at all, and you're explaining to your LPs why your engineering burn looks identical to three years ago while your competitors have already made the shift.